-If you have questions and would like additional information, you may contact our Facility’s Privacy Officer at FACILITY NAME.
+If you have questions and would like additional information, you may contact our Facility’s Privacy Officer at White Lake Assisted Living.

 If you believe that your privacy rights have been violated, you or your representative may file a complaint with us.
 These complaints must be filed in writing, either on paper or electronically, on a form provided by our Facility.
-The complaint form may be obtained from FACILITY NAME and when completed should be returned to FACILITY NAME.
+The complaint form may be obtained from White Lake Assisted Living and when completed should be returned to White Lake Assisted Living.
 You or your representative may also file a complaint with the secretary of the federal Department of Health and Human Services.
 There will be no discrimination, intimidation or retaliation to you or your representative for filing a complaint.